The64thGamer/cheeseepedia/content/wiki/Fort Smith, AR.md

 +++
 title = "Fort Smith, AR?"
 draft = false
-tags = []
+tags = ["Store List"]
 date = 2023-09-25T23:31:28Z

 [Article]
 contributors = ["167.224.250.176","Cheeseclassic"]
 gallery = []
 +++
-Fort Smith, AR (address unknown) was a Chuck E Cheese's Pizza Time Theater that opened in 1984 (Day and month unknown) with a  (making it the first and only CEC in the state of Arkansas with Cyberamics) and closed in 1985 (day and month unknown) making the first Pizza Time Theater in the State of Arkansas and this location is said to be the last Pizza Time Theater that ever opened.
+Fort Smith, AR (address unknown) was a Chuck E Cheese's Pizza Time Theater that opened in 1984 (Day and month unknown) with a The Balcony Stage (Balcony Stage) (making it the first and only CEC in the state of Arkansas with Cyberamics) and closed in 1985 (day and month unknown) making the first Pizza Time Theater in the State of Arkansas and this location is said to be the last Pizza Time Theater that ever opened.